nim-works/loony/README.md

 > While the following is possible; this is only by increasing the alignment our 'node' pointers to 16 which would invariably effect performance.
 >- Lock-free consumption by up to **32,255** threads
 >- Lock-free production by up to **64,610** threads
+>
+> You can use `-d:LoonyNodeAlignment=16` or whatever alignment you wish to adjust the contention capacity.

 With the 11 bit aligned implementation we have:
 - Lock-free consumption up to **512** threads